<< GUIDELINES FOR LIMITED USE OF CONFRONTATION: >>

 2) You have a very strong position on a limited and clearly defined

-aspect of the issue being raised or very strong support for your position that
+aspect of the issue being raised or very strong support for your position

 needs to be demonstrated (Preferably both).